dinuxbg/gnupru/README.md

 	cd example/host
 	make

-Finally, to see a blinking led for 30 second on P9_27:
+Finally, to see a blinking led for 30 seconds on P9_27:

 	modprobe uio_pruss
 	echo BB-BONE-PRU-01 > /sys/devices/bone_capemgr.*/slots